thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 Both `querySelector` and `querySelectorAll` accept selectors which can be [very specific and powerful](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector#ExamplePowerful).

-## Traversing the DOM

-In the last section, you were introduced to DOM traversal, which is simply the action of traveling up and down through the DOM in order to target a specific Node.

-Read about traversing the DOM [here](http://javascript.info/tutorial/traversing-dom).
-Once done, make sure you understand, conceptually, what the following properties do:

-1. `childNodes` - targets all child nodes, returning a collection
-1. `firstChild` - targets the first child node
-1. `lastChild` - targets the last child node
-1. `parentNode` - targets the parent node from the current node
-1. `nextSibling` - targets the next node at the same level as the current node
-1. `previousSibling` - targets the previous node at the same level as the current node

-Now, go back and experiment with each first in the console before you update the *main.js* file.

 ## Modifying DOM Nodes

 Now that we know how to find DOM Nodes, we need to know how to actually do something to them.
 We actually have complete power over the entire HTML document- we can change anything we want!
 We can modify the CSS properties of every element individually, or we can assign them classes or IDs using Javascript.
 We can also alter the contents of the elements.